-Paula Martin, Vice President
+Paula Martin, President

 Patrice Krant, Treasurer

-Pearl Brower, Member at Large
+Esther Cetina, Member at Large

 Julie Dodds, Member at Large

-Katherine Gottlieb, Member at Large
+Claudia Mauro, Member at Large

 Amy Penney, Member at Large

-Patty Stith, Member at Large
+Rhonda Sleighter, Member at Large

-Paula Martin, Vice President
+Paula Martin, President

 Paula J.S.
 Martin has been campus CEO, dean, director, vice-provost, Fulbright scholar or full professor for a number of colleges and universities.
 Her path radiated from strong disciplinary roots in entomology, attaining three degrees (B.S., M.S., Ph.D.) to then metamorphosing to leading interdisciplinary environmental programs (Emory University and Juniata College) and later managing academic affairs for higher education institutions (such as Kenai Peninsula College).
 Her writing has mirrored her academic path, from early work on biting fly repellents in the Journal of Medical Entomology to discourse on the academic nuances between environmental science and environmental studies in the CUR Quarterly, and a tract on “Facilitating Interdisciplinary Scholars” in multiple editions of the Oxford Handbook of Interdisciplinarity.
 Now that she has largely retired, her path has further widened.
 She finished writing a memoir (Floaters: The Professor and the Captain) and is working on an environmental science mystery series.